The Golden Eagle - Arctic Explorer - Quest for the Northern Lights - New Year

 We’ll also take a tour of the opulent and unique stations of the Moscow metro - showpieces of Socialist art furnished with statues, frescoes and mosaics, unsurpassed anywhere in the world.

 Tonight we enjoy a Farewell Dinner as we reflect on the experiences we have enjoyed over the last 11 days.

 After breakfast in the hotel our tour to Arctic Circle finally comes to a close.
 Lunch, if required, would be by your own arrangement.

-Flights should be booked to depart after 3pm or why not extend your stay in St Petersburg to explore more of the city at your leisure, go ice skating on the open air ice rink or enjoy the continuing Russian Christmas celebrations?
+Flights should be booked to depart after 3pm or why not extend your stay in Moscow to explore more of the city at your leisure, go ice skating on the open air ice rink or enjoy the continuing Russian Christmas celebrations?

 Train and Hotel Accommodations

 Silver Class cabins, which are compact at 60 sq ft feature a small double lower bed and a single upper bed as well as DVD/CD player, LCD screen, safe, individual air-conditioning, wardrobe and large picture window.
 The Silver Class cabins have private en-suite wet room with a washbasin, toilet and shower.

 Gold Class cabins, at 77 sq ft are extremely well-proportioned and have everything from a private bathroom with separate power shower cubicle and underfloor heating to a DVD/CD player, LCD screen, safe, individual air-conditioning, wardrobe, large picture window as well as featuring a double lower bed and a single upper bed.
 Guests in Gold Class benefit from complimentary drinks off the Standard Bar List in the Bar Lounge Car.